verida/verida-js/packages/vda-did-resolver/doc/did-method-spec.md

 Since this DID method still supports `publicKeyHex` and `publicKeyBase64` encodings for verification methods, it requires a valid JSON-LD context for those entries.
-To enable JSON-LD processing, the `@context` used when constructing DID documents for `did:ethr` should be:
+To enable JSON-LD processing, the `@context` used when constructing DID documents for `did:vda` should be:

 ```javascript
 "@context": [